statengeneraal/laws-markdown/verdrag/general/agreement/on/tariffs/and/trade/BWBV0006316/README.md

 (a) having equivalent effect to exchange restrictions authorized under Section 3(b) of Article VII of the Articles of Agreement of the International Monetary Fund, or

 (b) under the preferential arrangements provided for in Annex A of this Agreement, pending the outcome of the negotiations referred to therein.

 ### Article  XV

-####Exchange Arrangements
+####<sup> 1)  [Red: Gewijzigd bij het Protocol tot wijziging van Deel II en artikel XXVI van de Algemene Overeenkomst betreffende Tarieven en Handel, bij het Protocol tot wijziging van de preambule en Deel II en III van de Algemene Overeenkomst betreffende Tarieven en Handel en bij het Protocol tot verbetering van de Franse tekst van de Algemene Overeenkomst betreffende Tarieven en Handel.]  </sup>Exchange Arrangements

 Wordt voorlopig toegepast per 01-01-1948

-<sup> 1)  [Red: Gewijzigd bij het Protocol tot wijziging van Deel II en artikel XXVI van de Algemene Overeenkomst betreffende Tarieven en Handel, bij het Protocol tot wijziging van de preambule en Deel II en III van de Algemene Overeenkomst betreffende Tarieven en Handel en bij het Protocol tot verbetering van de Franse tekst van de Algemene Overeenkomst betreffende Tarieven en Handel.]  </sup>
 1. The CONTRACTING PARTIES shall seek co-operation with the International Monetary Fund to the end that the CONTRACTING PARTIES and the Fund may pursue a co-ordinated policy with regard to exchange questions within the jurisdiction of the Fund and questions of quantitative restrictions and other trade measures within the jurisdiction of the CONTRACTING PARTIES.
 2. In all cases in which the CONTRACTING PARTIES are called upon to consider or deal with problems concerning monetary reserves, balances of payments or foreign exchange arrangements, they shall consult fully with the International Monetary Fund.
 In such consultations, the CONTRACTING PARTIES shall accept all findings of statistical and other facts presented by the Fund relating to foreign exchange, monetary reserves and balances of payments, and shall accept the determination of the Fund as to whether action by a contracting party in exchange matters is in accordance with the Articles of Agreement of the International Monetary Fund, or with the terms of a special exchange agreement between that contracting party and the CONTRACTING PARTIES.
 The CONTRACTING PARTIES, in reaching their final decision in cases involving the criteria set forth in paragraph 2(a) of Article XII or in paragraph 9 of Article XVIII, shall accept the determination of the Fund as to what constitutes a serious decline in the Contracting party's monetary reserves, a very low level of its monetary reserves or a reasonable rate of increase in its monetary reserves, and as to the financial aspects of other matters covered in consultation in such cases.
 3. The CONTRACTING PARTIES shall seek agreement with the Fund regarding procedures for consultation under paragraph 2 of this Article.